Summit Learning User Agreement

 4.2 Exclusion of Liability

-TO THE EXTENT PERMITTED UNDER LAW (AND UNLESS WE HAVE ENTERED INTO A SEPARATE WRITTEN AGREEMENT THAT OVERRIDES THIS CONTRACT), WE (AND OUR SERVICE PROVIDERS AND LICENSORS) SHALL NOT BE LIABLE TO YOU OR OTHERS FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES, OR ANY LOSS OF DATA, OPPORTUNITIES, REPUTATION, PROFITS OR REVENUES, RELATED TO THE SERVICES (E.G. DOWN TIME OR LOSS, USE OF, OR CHANGES TO, YOUR INFORMATION OR CONTENT).
-IN NO EVENT SHALL SUMMIT LEARNING'S LIABILITY (AND THE LIABILITY OF OUR SERVICE PROVIDERS AND/OR LICENSORS) EXCEED, IN THE AGGREGATE FOR ALL CLAIMS, ONE HUNDRED DOLLARS ($100).
+TO THE EXTENT PERMITTED UNDER LAW (AND UNLESS WE HAVE ENTERED INTO A SEPARATE WRITTEN AGREEMENT THAT OVERRIDES OR AMENDS THIS CONTRACT), WE (AND OUR SERVICE PROVIDERS AND LICENSORS) SHALL NOT BE LIABLE TO YOU OR OTHERS FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES, OR ANY LOSS OF DATA, OPPORTUNITIES, REPUTATION OR GOODWILL, PROFITS OR REVENUES, RELATED TO THE SERVICES (E.G. DOWN TIME OR LOSS, USE OF, OR CHANGES TO, YOUR INFORMATION OR CONTENT).
+IN NO EVENT SHALL SUMMIT LEARNING’S LIABILITY (AND THE LIABILITY OF OUR SERVICE PROVIDERS AND/OR LICENSORS), INCLUDING DIRECT DAMAGES EXCEED, IN THE AGGREGATE FOR ALL CLAIMS, ONE HUNDRED DOLLARS ($100).

 THIS LIMITATION OF LIABILITY IS PART OF THE BASIS OF THE BARGAIN BETWEEN YOU AND US AND SHALL APPLY TO ALL CLAIMS OF LIABILITY (E.G. WARRANTY, TORT, NEGLIGENCE, CONTRACT, LAW) AND EVEN IF WE AND OUR SERVICE PROVIDERS AND/OR LICENSORS HAVE BEEN TOLD OF THE POSSIBILITY OF ANY SUCH DAMAGE, AND EVEN IF THESE REMEDIES FAIL THEIR ESSENTIAL PURPOSE.